Euclideon/vaultclient/docs/UserGuide.md

 This pane allows users to change between Colour, Intensity and Classification display modes.

-In intensity display mode, an extra option appears for the use to specify the min and max intensity of the display? as shown below.
+In intensity display mode, an extra option appears to specify the min and max intensity of the display as shown below.

 ![Visualization Intensity](images/visualizationintensity.png)

-In classification display mode, a checkbox appears which, when enabled, allows the user to customise the colours of objects corresponding to their designated classifications.?
+In classification display mode, a checkbox appears which, when enabled, allows the user to customise the colours of objects corresponding to their designated classifications.

 ![Visualization Classification](images/visualizationclassification.png)

 Below Display Mode are four additional visualization options.
-  - `Enable Edge Highlighting` ???
+  - `Enable Edge Highlighting` Highlights the edges of every voxel in the scene, using the specified width and colour.
+The threshold determines how to resolve the edges of overlapping voxels.
-  - `Enable Colour by Height` Applies colours along the specified two-colour gradient to all objects in the scene based on their height.?
+  - `Enable Colour by Height` Displays colours along the specified two-colour gradient to all objects in the scene based on their height.
-  - `Enable Colour by Depth` ???
+  - `Enable Colour by Depth` Displays colours along a one-colour gradient to all objects in the scene based on their distance from the camera.
-  - `Enable Contours` Displays coloured contours sorted by distance and band height.?
+  - `Enable Contours` Displays coloured elevation contours on all objects where band height is the width of the contours and distances is the vertical space between each contour.

 All four display options also allow the user to customise the colours.
 They are shown expanded below.